 Inherited Heart Condition?

 Since genetic heart diseases run in families, there might be risk factors in your family history that offer clues.
-A Genome Medical certified genetic counselor can help you learn if you or your family members have risk factors for a genetic heart disease.
+A certified genetic counselor from Genome Medical can help you learn if you or your family members have risk factors for a genetic heart disease.
 But even before you speak to a genetic counselor, you can explore things with your family members and bring what you learn to your appointment.Schedule your sessionChat with us

 Benefits of a cardio genetic evaluation:

 Genetic heart conditions can be serious, and it may be difficult to think about these risk factors in your family’s health history.
-Genome Medical certified genetic counselors can be a supportive partner as you explore the possibility of genetic heart disease in you or your family, including whether genetic testing could help.
+Certified genetic counselors from Genome Medical can be a supportive partner as you explore the possibility of genetic heart disease in you or your family, including whether genetic testing could help.